 What is asbestos?

-Asbestos is a naturally occurring mineral made up of thin fibers that, when inhaled or injected, can cause lethal health conditions.
+Asbestos is a naturally occurring mineral made up of thin fibers that, when inhaled or ingested, can cause lethal health conditions.
 Asbestos mining ceased on U.S. soil in 2002, but the substance continues to be imported for limited use to this day.

 The U.S. finally banned asbestos in 2024